CenikLab/consistency_Ribo-seq/README.md

 # consistency_Ribo-seq
 This repository demonstrates the consistency and reliability of ribosome profiling data with an analysis of 132 HeLa samples gathered from 20 distinct studies.
-Included are 132 aligned HeLa ribosome profiling files (ribo files), facilitating the reproduction of Spearman correlation analyses both within and across these studies.
+Included are 132 aligned HeLa ribosome profiling files (ribo files, detailed information about ribo file can be found: https://github.com/ribosomeprofiling/riboflow), facilitating the reproduction of Spearman correlation analyses both within and across these studies.
 The necessary scripts for these analyses are also provided within this repository.

 ## Overview
 There are 2 main folders in the repo: